THE DESIGN ERA

 The entry “begin even” is every bit as ridiculous as the above-described entry for “leading”.
 “Begin even” is a novelty term or a bluff (or possibly a forgotten relic from an early book, or one of the lesser-known Britishisms).
 I have never seen or heard it in fifty years of typographic and editorial work at nearly 100 establishments.
 It would certainly not be recognized by many experienced typographers, who would expect “flush” or “no indent.”
 And anyone in a handset shop who habitually cut copy the way Rosendorf, in this entry, says it was done might be assaulted by a compositor and would certainly be fired by the owner—every time it was done, it would mean that one compositor’s entire take would have to go back through the stick to be broken into new lines, each of which would have to be re-justified.

 In the section on “Classification and Specimens”, the classification shown, in its entirety, on page 217 is useful in itself (though “Rational” is an absurd novelty term for the irrationally simplistic Didones).
-But is little improvement on the old Vox/ATypI classification.
+But it is little improvement on the old Vox/ATypI classification.
 Like Vox/ATypI, it is much too simple, and the categories too broad, to be of use except as a general frame of reference.
-Such a frame of reference is valuable, but it hardly merits the 40-odd pages of specimens and history used to illustrate it here.
+Such a frame of reference is indeed quite valuable, but it hardly merits the 40-odd pages of specimens and history used to illustrate it here.
 (The Vox/ATypI classification has also gotten far more wordage in the literature than it merits.)
 Such a simple classification would be much better comprehended, and much better used, if it were presented on a single page, and presented for the very basic thing that it is, with the admonition that, to learn more, one should study type specimen books and read typographic history.

 Because the classification is so broad, the numerous and varied faces used to illustrate each category are unlikely to do more than confuse a reader who doesn’t already know more about typeface classification than Rosendorf seems to.
 For instance, placing Windsor with the Humanist faces is mere pedantry, and Stempel Schneidler, though it’s been around for a while and its original designer apparently believed that it was based to some meaningful degree on Humanist models, is an odd and atypical humanist face.